Information for Students from Canada

 - Commercial Law

-It is important to note that Buckingham’s two-year LLB programme is a concentrated 360-credit programme, which the NCA recognises as the equivalent of the three-year LLBs offered at other UK Universities.
-For this reason, Buckingham’s two-year LLB programme should not be confused with the senior status (240-credit) two-year law programmes offered by certain other UK universities.
+It is important to note that Buckingham’s two-year LLB programmes are concentrated 360-credit programmes, which the NCA recognises as the equivalent of the three-year LLBs offered at other UK Universities.
+For this reason, Buckingham’s two-year LLB programmes should NOT be confused with the senior status (240-credit) two-year law programmes offered by certain other UK universities.

 After the degree